eastlondoner/claude-agents/README.md

 # Claude AGENTS

-A wrapper for the Claude CLI that can run in AGENTS mode (ignoring CLAUDE.md and using AGENTS.md) OR CLAUDE mode (standard Claude behavior).
+A wrapper for the Claude CLI that can run in AGENTS.md mode - ignoring CLAUDE.md and using AGENTS.md (like every other editor).

 ## What's New 🎉